mdykman/jtl/README.md

 Like XPath, jpath expressions are evaluated from left to right against implicit context data.

-Unlike XPath expressions, jpath is not string-embedded allowing path components to be freely intermixed with literal data expressions.
+Unlike XPath expressions, jpath expressions are not string-embedded allowing path components to be freely intermixed with literal data expressions.
 For the sake of convenience, the term __jpath__ will be used when refering to path expressions and the term __jtl__ wil be used when refering to overall program structure, but the notation is recursive.

 __data.json__
 ```